aggierobotics/organization/CHARTER.md

 The `Treasurer` is responsible for tracking and reporting on all funds of the club.
 The `Treasurer` shall maintain the club ledger and accounts, and make a full accounting of all funds used for the Department of Electrical and Computer Engineering.

 ## Elections
+Elections will be held annually during the Spring semester for the 4 officer positions.
+Candidates for officer positions must be Full Members, but are not required to be `Senior Technicians`.
+All students who hold at least Journeyman Membership may vote for officers.
+Newly elected officers begin their term in May, at a date decided upon by the Board.

 ## Meetings